Americans return to U.S. after two weeks on coronavirus-affected cruise

 The coronavirus outbreak has killed 1,770 people in China and five elsewhere, with Chinese officials reporting another 2,048 cases on Monday, raising the total to 70,548.

-The cruise ship Diamond Princess, with 3,700 passengers total, held by far the largest cluster of cases outside China with around 400 people testing positive.
-The ship had been ordered to stay under quarantine off Japan on Feb.
-3.
+The cruise ship Diamond Princess, with 3,700 passengers total, held by far the largest cluster of cases outside China with more than 400 people testing positive.

+The ship was ordered to stay under quarantine at Yokohama port on Feb.
+3 after an 80-year-old Hong Kong man, who was on board from Jan.
+20 to Jan.
+25, developed the virus.

+Some relatives of passengers criticized the decision to quarantine people on the ship given the possibility that the virus would spread to uninfected people on board.

 Previously, more than 40 Americans on the Diamond Princess had tested positive, and U.S. health officials said they would remain in Japan for treatment.